nattaylor/boston-zoning/README.md

+# Enhanced Zoning Decisions

+Enhance Boston Zoning decisions with structure and additional data

 TODO
- - Use #hash link methodology
+ - Do decisions full outer join minutes
+ - Finish downloads
+ - Full address (ward to zip, ward to neighborhood, zip to neighborhood)
+ - UI: change to panels
+ - New property: Link to minutes
+ - New property: parse articles
+ - New property: Link to Boston City TV (https://www.youtube.com/user/BostonCable/search?query=zoning) and (https://www.cityofboston.gov/cable/video_library.asp)
- - Link to ParcelViewer (join on address to the permits to get parcelid)
+ - New property: Link to ParcelViewer (join on address to the permits to get parcelid) ()
- - Incremental build (pass new decisions or minutes)
  - Store into database
- - UI: Presentation of appeal
+ - Error checking!
+ - Create a dashboard of parsing successfes/failure / test cases!
+ - Join to property history
+ - ~Note about next update~
+ - ~Use #hash link methodology~
+ - ~Write "About"~
- - Mobile support
+ - ~Build script~

+Webapp
 - UI: navbar
- - ~Write "About"~
- - Link to minutes
- - Link to Boston City TV (https://www.youtube.com/user/BostonCable/search?query=zoning) and (https://www.cityofboston.gov/cable/video_library.asp)
 - Filter by type (e.g. show all extensions)
- - Error checking!
- - Create a dashboard of parsing successfes/failure / test cases!
- - Add cache to assessing
 - Check for dependencies (pdftohtml)
 - "Views" functionality with filtering and such
- - Note about next update

-## Building

-1. Run `php -f build.php minutes dry`
-2. Print "Starting to build..."
-3. Parsed ### successfully; #### Problems
-4. Print "Open SpecialCases.json" to add special cases
-5. Generate a new release
-6. Commit with a release tag
-7. `git push origin master`